JonikaR/portfolio/dataviz4.md

 Based on the Primary feedback recieved I had created the grouped column charts in https://app.flourish.studio/projects.

 I included majority feedback except the following :
-- changing how I represent '0' value as I did not think there was another way to represent the data.
+- Changing how I represent '0' value as I did not think there was another way to represent the data.
 - I did not use the stacked column chart as I realised it was giving the same effect as the original stacked area chart and it was difficult to find individual values.